pydio/cells-client/README.md

 # on Debian / Ubuntu
 sudo apt install bash-completion

-# on RHEL / CentOS
+# on RHEL / Rocky Linux
-sudo yum install bash-completion
+sudo dnf install bash-completion

 # on MacOS (make sure to follow the instructions displayed by Homebrew)
 brew install bash-completion